RagnarB83/ash-documentation/docs/protein_ligand_binding.rst

 **Ligand PDB-file**

 We also need a PDB file of the ligand.
-This PDB-file can be created from an XYZ-file that should have a decent-looking geometry (ideally DFT-optimized) or from some other file format such as a MDL Mol-file, SDF file.
+This PDB-file can be created from an XYZ-file that should have an acceptable initial geometry (ideally DFT-optimized) or from some other file format such as a MDL Mol-file or MDL SDF file.
 This PDB-file needs to contain all the hydrogen atoms and needs to have The file will be referered to as ligand.pdb here.

 .. code-block:: python

     from ash import *

     #Example: Create PDB-file from an XYZ-file.
-Creates file: ligand.pdb
+Creates file: ligand.pdb (requires OpenBabel).
     pdbfile = ligand_pdbfile = xyz_to_pdb_with_connectivity("ligand.xyz")

     #Example: Create PDB-file with correct connectivity.
-Creates file: ligand__withcon.pdb
+Creates file: ligand__withcon.pdb (requires OpenBabel).
     pdbfile = writepdb_with_connectivity("ligand.pdb")

     #Other options: